What Is a Bear Market vs. Bull Market?

 Historically, the bull versus bear battle has been decisively won by the bulls.
-From 1926 to 2017, there have been nine bull markets and eight bear markets.
+Since 1928, the S&P 500 has seen 26 bear markets and 27 bull markets.
 However, bull markets run for much longer than bear markets, and their gains far outweigh the losses endured during bear markets.
-The average bull market lasts for a full nine years, generating an average gain of 480 percent, according to First Trust.
-Bear markets, on the other hand, run just 1.4 years, triggering average losses of 41 percent.
+The average bull market lasts nearly three years.
+Bear markets, on the other hand, average a run of about 10 months.

 The regular occurrences of both bull and bear markets — and the unpredictability of when either will occur — make the case for investors to contribute to their accounts regularly.
 It’s all too common for investors to get scared out of bear markets at the absolute low and miss out on the typically huge gains that follow a bear market.